 Arnhem Highway - Adelaide River floodplain upgrade

-The Australian and Northern Territory Governments are funding a $77.88 million upgrade of 6.5 kilometres of the Arnhem Highway across the Adelaide River floodplain.
+The Australian and Northern Territory governments are funding a $77.88 million upgrade of 6.5km of the Arnhem Highway across the Adelaide River floodplain.

 The project will reduce road closures during the wet season along the Arnhem Highway due to flooding of the Adelaide River, resulting economic and safety benefits for road users.

 The upgraded section of the highway will be built next to the existing road alignment, which will include: